 For example, bacteria have circular chromosomes, whereas organisms like humans and other animals have linear chromosomes (humans have linear chromosomes in the nucleus and circular chromosomes in mitochondria).

-Similarly, the number of chromosomes also vary among different organisms:
+Similarly, the number of chromosomes also varies among different organisms:

 What are Sex chromosomes?